huzheng16/MutationalPatterns/README.md

 ### Load base substitution data

-This package is for the analysis of patterns in SNV data only, therefore the vcf files should not contain indel positions.
+This package is for the analysis of patterns in base substitution data only, therefore indel positions and positions with multiple alternative alleles are discarded.

 Find package base substitution example/test data
   ```{r}